Production Software Developer

 Responsibilities:

-– Design, develop and support all production test software GUI and related systems.
+– Design, develop and support all production test sodtware GUI and related system

 – Manage, maintain and support Test Results Databases

-– Design, develop and support data flow schemas and procedures relating to productiontesting incl. traceability plans
+– Design, develop and support data dlow schemas and procedures relating to production testing incl. traceability plans

 Skills and Qualification/Experience: